russelsantos19/100-days-of-code/r1-log.md

 ### R1D59
 I'm busy today on other things but I'd be able to code and fix bugs and error in my code and design(margin, z-index, position).
 One of these days I'll show the update to my website and I'll begin another project.

+### R1D60
+I fix the responsiveness of my side navigation for very small screen height, ex when you rotate your phone.
+I also made a function that converts a 24hr to 12hr format.